patricklague/ConfBuster/README.md

 Lowest energy conformation is in green (conf-16.mol2 in the matrix below).
 PDB structure is in cyan.
 RMSD between conf-16.mol2 and PDB structure is of 0.405 Angstrom over all atoms.
 All sampled conformations are in black thin lines to show the conformational range of the macrocycle.

-Using the ConfBuster-Analysis.py module ($ ConfBuster-Analysis.py -i macro-1w96 -R macro-1w96.mol2 -n 20) allows to compare the n best results with a reference or the initial structure.
+Using the ConfBuster-Analysis.py module ($ ConfBuster-Analysis.py -i macro-1w96 -n 20) allows to compare the n best results with a reference or the initial structure.
 Results will be shown as a 2d RMSD matrix of n conformations.
 On the right, an energy bar (from green to purple) between the best and worst energy is displayed.

 ![minipic](http://132.203.89.236/ConfBuster/Heatmap_20.png)